 - The traffic signal arrangement removes any uncontrolled conflict between pedestrians and cyclists. - Kerbed corner islands should be provided to force turning vehicles into a wide turn and remove the risk of vehicles cutting into the cycle route at the junction corner which has been the cause of serious accidents in various places.
 These raised islands create a protected ring for cyclists navigating the junction, improving safety for right turning cyclists.
 This is the most significant new safety feature that is being introduced as part of the BusConnects programme. - Cycle tracks that are protected behind parking or loading bays, should return to run along the edge of carriageway approaching a junction (removal of localised parking / loading immediately upstream of a junction will be necessary to achieve sufficient visibility). - The cycle track should be ramped down to carriageway level on approach to the junction and proceed to a forward stop line ahead of the vehicular stop line, placing them within view of traffic waiting at the junction.
 The desirable maximum gradient of this ramp should be 1:20 in line with the National Cycle Manual.
-A raised kerb buffer should be provided between the bus lane and the cycle lane on approach to the junction. - Consider locating bus lane stop line 4m behind general traffic lane stop line to ensure maximum visibility of cycle track from general traffic lane (in instance where bus is stopped at red light in bus lane). - A secondary stop line and stacking room behind the kerb build-outs should be provided for right-turning and the pedestrian crossing across the same arm.
+A raised kerb buffer should be provided between the bus lane and the cycle lane on approach to the junction. - Consider locating bus lane stop line 4m behind general traffic lane stop line to ensure maximum visibility of cycle track from general traffic lane (in instance where bus is stopped at red light in bus lane). - A secondary stop line and stacking room behind the kerb build-outs should be provided for right-turning cyclists making a hook-turn.
+Cycle signals will control the second stage of movement of these cyclists.